aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/gif-to-base64/_index.md

 h2: About URI Scheme
 ---

-Data URI is based on Base64 encoding use.
-Data URI scheme allows you to include any binary data in web pages, in CSS, JSON, or SVG.
-For example, you can embed images in an HTML page as if they were loaded from an external resource.
-But instead of specifying the URL of the file, you insert the encoded contents of the image.
-To embed binary data into a text document you should encode it to Base64.
+Data URI is a method of embedding images and other files in web pages as a string of text based on Base64 encoding.
+Data URI scheme allows you to include any binary data in HTML, CSS, JSON, or SVG documents.
+For example, you can embed images in a web page as if they were loaded from an external resource, but instead of specifying the URL of the file, you insert the Base64 encoded contents of the image.
 The data URI scheme was defined in RFC 2397, and as of 2022, it is fully supported by most major browsers.
 The main advantage of data URI use is a speed-up of page loading because the browser does not need to make an additional web request to retrieve the file since the image is already embedded in the HTML document.

 The syntax of data URI is the following: `data:[<mime type>][;charset=<charset>][;base64],<encoded data>`.